LEARNAcademy/syllabus/react/props.md

 export default App
 ```

 The method we wrote will update the array in state.
-There are no updates that need to happen to `Greeter` as the code we wrote is dynamic.
-But the method is not yet being called.
+There are no updates for the _Greeter_ component as the code we wrote is dynamic.
+However, the method is not yet being called.
 We need to create a button with an `onClick` event.

 The button's `onClick` will call the method `addPerson` that is being passed as props down into the component.